Canada Housing Infrastructure Fund

 -

-Yes.
-There are two housing conditions that must be implemented for a community to receive funding under the direct delivery stream.
-Communities with a population of 30,000 or more and situated in one of the provinces, must implement zoning changes to allow for four units as-of-right.
-Municipalities and regions with a population of 300,000 or more, must also freeze Development Charges at the rates that were in place on or before April 2, 2024.
-See the ‘Housing conditions' section of the Applicant Guide for more information.
+Under the Direct Delivery stream, there are two housing conditions that must be implemented for a community to receive funding.
+Communities with a population greater than 30,000 and situated in one of the provinces, must implement zoning changes to allow for four units as-of-right.
+Municipalities and regions with a population greater than 300,000 must also freeze Development Charges for three years at the rates that were in place on or before April 2, 2024.
+See the ‘Housing conditions' section of the Applicant guide for more information.

 Funding